 - Swelling of the throat and vocal cords

 - Loss of consciousness

 Allergic reaction is a serious health problem, don't underestimate it.
-If any of your customers experience any of these symptoms, doesn't matter how common symptoms are, they should stop eating immediately and evaluate their health condition.
-Some of these symptoms are not always because of the allergens in food, but still, it's important to pay attention.
+If any of your customers experience any of these symptoms, it doesn't matter how common symptoms are, they should stop eating immediately and seek immediate medical attention.

 Food allergy warning examples

 Depending on the situation, you can use different forms of food allergy advisory warnings.
 Some of them are meant for the customers, whereas some can be for your team members.
 The most important thing is that the food allergy warning conveys the intended message which is to let consumers tell the food handlers whether they have food allergies or none.

 Here are a few statements that you could use in a food allergy warning sign.
 Feel free to use them accordingly.

 Please be advised that food here may contain these ingredients: milk, eggs, wheat, soybean, fish, shellfish, tree nuts, and peanuts. lupin, mollusks, mustard, sesame, celery, sulfur dioxide (including sulfites)